rishabhsharma1004/Woodpeckers/content/docs/AzureDevopsService/AzureDevopsService.md

 - MS Project/ MS Excel with Team Explorer plugin
 - Third party tools

-## Get started: Connect to Azure DevOps Service
+## Get started: Connect to Azure DevOps Services

 Azure DevOps Service :

-Organization­ Name of the Azure DevOps Service account.
+Organization­ Name of the Azure DevOps Services account.
 Typically you will have one Azure DevOps account and manage multiple Team projects within.

   Team Project: To manage access control and split your code and pipelines from one and other